masagrator/ReverseNX-RT/README.md

 You have only two options here:
 * Change system control (It also refers to ReverseNX-Tool flags - f.e. if you have docked flag set for this game in ReverseNX-Tool, when system control is enabled, it will force docked mode)
-* Change mode (disabled if system control is enabled)
+* Change mode (doesn't show up if system control is enabled)

-Game stays in current configuration until you will close game.
+* Change Handheld DDR
+* Change Docked DDR
+* Save settings

+Some games utilize Default Display Resolution to set game's output resolution.
+List of compatible games is at the bottom of README.

 ---